Anjali-A-B/Sentiment-Analysis/README.md

 # Sentiment Analysis App 🎭📊

 A React-based Sentiment Analysis application that detects the sentiment of user-provided text using a Hugging Face pre-trained model.
-The app displays the sentiment as Positive, Negative, or Neutral, along with a confidence score.
+The app displays the sentiment as Positive, Negative, along with a confidence score.

 The UI is designed to be bold, modern, and visually appealing, featuring a card-style layout, gradient backgrounds, and color-coded results.